hallandcodigital/confer/README.md

 # This Fork
 This fork is my update to make confer work in Laravel 5.1/5.2 - Once dazzz1er's upgrade is completed this will be unpublished.
+Please note the updated configuration section below.

+Also note, I had to modify the pusher-http-php projects file lib/Pusher.php to get confer working properly, I don't have time to investigate this fully so I added 'Pusher-example.php' with comments for lines changed, you can compare this with your projects /vendor/pusher/pusher-php-server/lib/Pusher.php to see the changes and get it working for yourself.

+The changes to Pusher that were required seem to stem from pusher having an updated API that requires the cluster and encrypted settings - as far as I could tell...

 # Confer
 Add a real-time chat system to your laravel 5 website/application in a few lines of code